 These buildings’ designs and construction must follow certain rules that benefit people with dementia, like circular hallways for residents prone to wandering.
 Additional training for staff is also required.

-New residents in assisted living in Maine must undergo an assessment within 30 days of moving in, and then updated annually.
+New residents in assisted living in Maine must undergo an assessment within 30 days of moving in, and undergo an updated assessment annually, as of 2024.
 This evaluation is usually done by a healthcare professional who works for the home, and the cost is typically part of what’s called a community fee.
 This one time fee covers up-front move-in expenses like an assessment and formulation of individualized care plan and preparing a room for a new resident (deep cleaning and painting).
 The assessment must include which activities of daily living, like eating and bathing, and instrumental activities of daily living, like managing medications and finances, your loved one needs help with.
 Medication requirements and whether nursing service is necessary would also be covered in the assessment.

 Every assisted living residence in Maine must have a standardized contract for new residents that lists each service provided and the related cost, so there can be no surprises in billing later.
 Contracts must also include: